Planning to leave your job and become a full-time, professional illustrator but feeling a little scared? Believe me; I can empathise.

 The first thing to do is to set up a dedicated business bank account that’s separate from your bank account.
 This will help you keep track of your expenses, which will make completing your accounts a lot easier.

 If you’re an organised person, you may be able to set up your personalised system of spreadsheets to management.
-But for most people, some decent accounting software is normally a wise investment.
+But for most people, some decent accounting software is usually a wise investment.

 3. Create a great portfolio